google-deepmind/rlax/rlax/README.md

 implementations of reinforcement learning specific mathematical operations that are needed when building fully-functional agents.

+## Installation

+RLax can be installed with pip directly from github, with the following command:
+`pip install git+git://github.com/deepmind/rlax.git`.
+RLax code may be just-in-time compiled for different platforms (CPU, GPU, TPU) using JAX's `jit`.

 ## Background

 Reinforcement learning studies the problem of a learning system (the *agent*),